ankaAR/bestiario5e/_creatures/duergar-darkhaft.md

 ***Duergar Resilience.*** The duergar has advantage on saving throws against veneno, spells, and illusions, as well as to resist being hechizado or paralizado.

-***Sunlight Sensitivity.*** While in sunlight, the duergar has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+***Sunlight Sensitivity.*** While in sunlight, the duergar has disadvantage on attack rolls, as well as en tiradas de Sabiduría (Percepción) that rely on sight.

 ### Acciones